smartcontractkit/LinkToken/contracts/v0.7/bridge/README.md

 ## Optimism L2 bridge

+The Optimistic Virtual Machine (OVM) is a scalable form of the EVM.
+Optimistic Rollup, by [Optimism](https://optimism.io), is the core scaling solution which enables the off-chain OVM to achieve cheap, instant transactions that still inherit L1 security.
+The OVM is an EVM-based VM which supports optimistically executing EVM smart contracts on a layer 1 blockchain like Ethereum.
+It is structured in such a way that it is possible to verify individual steps of its computation on Ethereum mainnet.
+This allows the mainnet to enforce validity of state roots with fraud proofs in the layer 2 Optimistic Rollup chain.
+For more information consult the [Optimism developer documentation](https://community.optimism.io/docs/).

 The set of contracts needed for the Optimism L2 LinkToken bridge can be found in the [./optimism](./optimism) dir.

 - `./optimism/OVM_EOACodeHashSet.sol`: Abstract helper contract used to keep track of OVM EOA contract set (OVM specific)